lean-mind/savvily-book-converter-python/docs/pandoc.md

 In stead, you'll have to manually run the individual script you are interested in (they can be found under `src/scripts`)

-For these to work they must be invoked from the project's root, where they expect to find a directory called `manuscript`.
+For these to work they must be invoked from the project's root, where they expect to find a hidden directory called `.manuscript`.

 This directory must contain the full manuscript with the [expected format and structure](manuscript).